LogoLogo

 }

 The other field is meant to be an array of 256 entries, each of which is an asset, either FT or NFT, represented as a hash, for instance, hash(ETH, 4) would represent 4 ETH.
 This account structure is certainly more flexible but it poses an issue when it comes to hashing it and proving correct updates efficiently.
-More specifically, we are interested in efficiently proving the following ZK-relation:
+More specifically, we are interested in efficiently proving ZK-relations of the following form:

-relation R_update_account
+relation R_update_account_op

 inputs: